National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 In human subjects research, it is the commitment of the researcher to how patients, and their data, will be managed in a study.

 In Real World Data analysis, the meaning is a bit different.
-In the [Protocol Pad Detailed Instructions](https://unite.nih.gov/workspace/notepad/view/ri.notepad.main.notepad.9d509aa3-7c76-42b3-a891-076a6f450f37), we write:
+In the [Protocol Pad Detailed Instructions](https://unite.nih.gov/workspace/notepad/view/ri.notepad.main.notepad.9d509aa3-7c76-42b3-a891-076a6f450f37) {{< fa lock title="Link requires an N3C Enclave account" >}},
+we write:

 > In human subjects research, the protocol is what turns data into evidence: By following rules of methodology,
 > we claim that the data we collect can support conclusions broader than the data set itself.